laderast/laderast.github.io/README.md

 Thank you to RStudio for the `{distill}` package.
 It is so great!

-Portions of this tutorial are adapted from: https://rstudio.github.io/distill/website.html
+Portions of this tutorial are adapted from: https://rstudio.github.io/distill/website.html and from https://rstudio.com/resources/webinars/sharing-on-short-notice-how-to-get-your-materials-online-with-r-markdown/